-The treatment in Protocol CIT-04 is the islet transplant and the accompanying immunosuppressive regimen which is steroid-free and calcineurin inhibitor-free with belatacept.
-This is a single arm, open label trial and all subjects assigned to this protocol receive identical study treatment.
+The treatment in Protocol CIT-02 is the islet transplant and the accompanying immunosuppressive regimen, which includes LSF.
+This is a single-arm, open-label trial, and all subjects assigned to this protocol receive identical study treatment.

 3.4.3 Center Pooling Method